seatable/restic-backup-docker/README.md

 ### Hooks

-Container supports the execution of the following custom hooks (if available at the container).
+The Container supports the execution of the following custom hooks (if available at the container).
+Hooks are skipped if no scripts are found.

 - /hooks/pre-backup.sh
 - /hooks/post-backup.sh